Skip to content ↓

 Reception

-Welcome to our Reception web page!
-Here you will find lots of information about Reception.
-We hope you enjoy viewing our web page and discovering more about what we have been learning about in school.
+Welcome to our Reception page!
+We hope you enjoy exploring our page and learning more about what we’ve been doing in school.

 Meet the Team